CsBigDataHub/working-with-vim/src/tao.md

 # The Tao of Vim

-The underlying principle of Vim is the action-motion pair, the language equivalent is a sentence with a verb-noun pair.
-You perform an action on a subject, for example delete a line.
+The underlying principle of Vim is the action-motion pair.
+You perform an action on a subject, that is defined by the motion.
+For example, delete a line.

 You can create action-motion pairs basically in two ways.

+## NORMAL Mode

 First, in NORMAL mode, you specify the action first and then the motion.
 Like the delete to beginning of the line example above.
 You type `d` for delete action and then `^` as the motion for beginning of the line.

 If I just type `^` with no action, the cursor moves to the beginning of the line.
 Move is the default action.

+## VISUAL Mode

 The second way of defining a pair is VISUAL mode, except you do the opposite.
 You specify the noun (motion) part first by highlighting, and then perform the action on what is highlighted.